twplatformlabs/circleci-executor-builder/README.md

 See release notes for detailed version information.

-See thet psk [circleci-remote-docker](https://github.com/ThoughtWorks-DPS/circleci-remote-docker) iamge repository for details image signing and sbom verification used by all twdps PSK executor images.
+See thet psk [circleci-remote-docker](https://github.com/ThoughtWorks-DPS/circleci-remote-docker) image repository for details image signing and sbom verification used by all twdps PSK executor images.